 - Movement disassembled & cleaned in ultrasonic.
 Unable to remove the spring barrels.
 3 bushings installed

 - Glass removed, scraped of shellac residue, cleaned and reinstalled.
-The residue told me that the case had been shellacked once or twice in the past
+The residue told me that the case had been shellacked at least once in the past

-A satisfying project that resulted in the transformation of a clock that had been ignored for so long.
-I can finally appreciate its underlying beauty.
+A satisfying project that resulted in the transformation of a clock that had been ignored for too long. its underlying beauty can finally be appreciated.
 Would I do things differently in the future?
 For the most part, no but there are some minor things I would approach in a different way.
 Case restoration is a learning process and each new project presents an interesting and unique challenge.

 The clock has now been returned to its former glory and will now occupy a prominent location in my home.